stevewithington/MuraModelGlue/README.md

 developers and those developers familiar with Model-Glue.

 There are technically two (2) MG applications included in this plugin:

-	* __admin:__ an area that can be used by Content Managers to administer the plugin.
+	* **admin**: an area that can be used by Content Managers to administer the plugin.

-	* __app1:__ a display object that will be available for Content Managers via the 'Layout & Objects' tab by selecting 'Plugins' from the Content Objects select menu, then choosing the plugin (e.g, MuraModelGlue) and then assigning the display object to a content display region.
+	* **app1**: a display object that will be available for Content Managers via the 'Layout & Objects' tab by selecting 'Plugins' from the Content Objects select menu, then choosing the plugin (e.g, MuraModelGlue) and then assigning the display object to a content display region.

 In addition, you could place **app1** directly into a layout template with the following code:
 `#$.MuraModelGlue.doAction(action='page.index', appKey='app1')#`